Ideal Blood Pressure and Its ImportanceOctober 1, 2019 2021-11-22 6:31

 Both systolic and diastolic numbers are important in determining the state of your health.
 Numbers greater than the ideal range indicate that your heart is working too hard to pump blood while lower than ideal range may indicate inadequate blood flow.

 An ideal and healthy blood pressure range is more than 90/60 mmHg and less than 120/80 mmHg.
-In other words, normal blood pressure range is reflected by the systolic pressure that’s between 90 mmHg and less than 120 mmHg and diastolic pressure that’s between 60 mmHg and less than 80 mmHg.
+In other words, the normal blood pressure range is reflected by the systolic pressure that’s between 90 mmHg and less than 120 mmHg and diastolic pressure that’s between 60 mmHg and less than 80 mmHg.

 Only one of the numbers (systolic/diastolic) has to be higher or lower than it should be to be considered as either high blood pressure or low blood pressure.
 For example, your diastolic reading may be higher than normal despite having a normal systolic pressure, which may suggest diastolic hypertension.